Bharatchoudhary11/Ai_voicce_chat/backend/README.md

    uvicorn app.main:app --reload
    ```

 The FastAPI docs will be at http://localhost:8000/docs.
-Point the frontend environment at `http://localhost:8000`.
+The frontend defaults to `http://localhost:8000`; adjust `Settings.allowed_origins` (or set `ALLOWED_ORIGINS='["https://your-ui"]'` in your env) if you need to serve from a different origin.

 ### Tests